 AKCP Announces NIST Calibrated Temperature Sensors With Accuracy Check and Automatic Failover

 The world’s oldest and largest supplier of network-enabled sensors releases an updated range of temperature sensors.
 The NIST2 sensors feature 2x NIST traceable, calibrated temperature sensors and an internal calibration integrity check.
 NIST4 sensors feature 4x NIST traceable, calibrated sensors with internal calibration integrity check and failover.
-The NIST4 is priced $20 higher and suited to critical infrastructure monitoring where failover systems are required.
+The NIST4 is priced $20 higher and is suited to critical infrastructure monitoring where failover systems are required.

 “If you care about monitoring, wouldn’t you like to know that your sensor is always calibrated?” said Brad Klein, Founder of AKCP.